yonghui-ni/FDRsamplesize_2.0/README.md

 ```

 Step by step to calculate power and sample size.
 This procedure is more
-flexible for user to plug in self-defined power function and average
+flexible for user to plug in average power function of other statistical
-power calculation function for other statistical tests that not involved
+tests that are not available in *FDRsamplesize2*.
-in *FDRsamplesize2*

 ``` r
 pi0=9900/10000                      # proportion of true null hypothesis